The Complexity of Matching Games: A Survey: Matching Games and Generalizations

-Partitioned matching games are also known as {\it generalized matching games}~\cite{BBKP22,BKPP19} or {\it international matching games}~\cite{KK19}.
+Partitioned matching games {were introduced as} {\it generalized matching games} by~\shortciteA{BKPP19} {and are also known as} {\it international matching games}~\cite{KK19}.
 We say that is the {\it width} of $(N,v)$.
 Note that if $V_i=\{i\}$ for every $i\in N$, then we obtain a matching game (which has width~$1$).
-We refer to Figure~\ref{f-third} for an example of a partitioned matching game with width~$3$.
+We refer to Figure~\ref{f-thirdleft} for an example of a partitioned matching game with width~$3$.

-We can now model an international KEP (when cycles of length~$3$ or more are not allowed) as a partitioned matching game $(N,v)$ that is defined on a compatibility graph $G=(V,E)$ where \begin{itemize} \item the set $N$ is a set of $n$ countries participating in the international KEP; \item the set $V$ is partitioned into set $V_1,\ldots,V_n$, where $V_i$ consists of the patient-donor pairs of country~$i$ for every $i\in \{1,\ldots,n\}$; and \item the set $E$ may have an edge weighting $w$, where $w(uv)$ expresses the utility of a transplant exchange between patient-donor pairs $u$ and $v$ (if the aim is to maximize the number of transplants we can set $w\equiv 1$). \end{itemize} To compute the target numbers for each of the countries, Benedek et al.~\cite{BBKP22} used besides two easy-to-compute solution concepts, the Shapley value and by employing a state-of-the-art method~\cite{BFN21}, the nucleolus.
-From their simulations, the Shapley value yielded the best results.
-This is in line with the findings of Klimentova et al.~\cite{KNPV20} and Bir\'o et al.~\cite{BGKPPV20} who allowed cycles of length~$3$ but for simulations involving fewer countries than in the study of~\cite{BBKP22}.
+We can now model an international KEP {with pairwise exchanges only} as a partitioned matching game $(N,v)$ that is defined on a compatibility graph $G=(V,E)$ where \begin{itemize} \item the set $N{=\{1,\ldots,|N|\}}$ is a set of countries participating in the international KEP; \item the set $V$ is partitioned into {subsets} $V_1,\ldots,V_{{|N|}}$, where $V_i$ consists of the patient-donor pairs of country~$i$ for every $i\in {N}$; and \item the set $E$ may have an edge weighting $w$, where $w(uv)$ expresses the utility of a transplant exchange between patient-donor pairs $u$ and $v$ (if the aim is to maximize the number of transplants we can set $w\equiv 1$). \end{itemize} To compute the target numbers for each of the countries, \shortciteA{BBKP22} used {two solution concepts, the benefit value and the contribution value, which can be computed in linear time,\footnote{{This follows immediately from their definitions, see~\shortciteA{BBKP22}.}} and two solution concepts, the Shapley value and the nucleolus, which in general take exponential time to compute; in particular, they employed the state-of-the-art method~\shortcite{BFN21} for computing the nucleolus.} From their simulations, the Shapley value yielded the best results.
+This is in line with the findings of \shortciteA{KNPV20} and \shortciteA{BGKPPV20}, {who considered international KEPs that} allowed cycles of length~$3$, but for simulations involving fewer countries than in the study of \shortciteA{BBKP22} {(see also Section~\ref{s-2}).}

-Apart from international KEPs, partitioned matching games can also be used to model economic settings where multi-organizations own pools of clients~\cite{GMP13}.
-As we will discuss further in Section~\ref{s-co}, Bir\'o et al.~\cite{BKPP19} performed a theoretical study for partitioned matching games and showed how $b$-matching games and partitioned matching games are related to each other.
+Apart from international KEPs, partitioned matching games can also be used to model economic settings where multi-organizations own pools of clients~\shortcite{GMP13}.
+As we will discuss further in Section~\ref{s-co}, \shortciteA{BKPP19} performed a theoretical study for partitioned matching games and showed how $b$-matching games and partitioned matching games are related to each other.